 - Other psychotic symptoms like paranoia and confusion

 - Violent behavior toward oneself or others.

 - Suicidal thoughts.

-Physical risks and side effects of Spice include:
+Physical risks and side effects of this psychoactive substance may include:

-Packages of synthetic marijuana might contain other drugs, including fentanyl or synthetic cathinones like bath salts or flakka.
-In some recent cases, synthetic marijuana has even been laced with rat poison.
+Packages of synthetic or fake marijuana might contain other drugs, including fentanyl or synthetic cathinones like bath salts or flakka.
+In some cases, synthetic marijuana has even been laced with rat poison.

 Although there are many severe dangers associated with abusing Spice and related drugs, synthetic cannabinoids continue to proliferate because they are much cheaper than marijuana, even in places with legalized recreational cannabis.
 If the chemical has not been made illegal, the substance is easy to find in convenience stores, tobacco shops, and other retail outlets.
 It can even be purchased online.